jimz011/hki-elements/docs/migration.md

 - Both will coexist without conflicts
 - The last loaded resource "wins" for each card type
-- Resources are loaded in the order shown in Settings → Resources
+- Resources are loaded in the order shown in Settings -> Resources
 - This is useful for testing before fully migrating

 ## FAQs

 **Q: Do I need to change my dashboard YAML?**
-A: No!
-All card configurations remain exactly the same.
+A: No. All card configurations remain exactly the same.

 **Q: Can I uninstall individual cards immediately after installing HKI Elements?**
 A: Yes, but we recommend testing first to ensure everything works.